arangrhie/MemPanG23/Part1_Assembly.md

 ```

 Download the histogram locally, and drop it in [GenomeScope2](http://qb.cshl.edu/genomescope/genomescope2.0/).
-This will provide an estimate of the genome size, repetitivenes, level of heterozygosity, which are the key aspects that will influence your genome assembly.
+This will provide an estimate of the genome size, repetitivenes, and level of heterozygosity, which are the key aspects that will influence your genome assembly.
 For example, depending on the level of heterozygosity, we will see more or less 'bubbles' in the final assembly graph.
 The genome size estimate is useful if the genome size is unknown, although it might be slightly over estimating the genome size due to excessive copies of chloroplasts in plant genomes or mitochondrial genomes, or some other unknown contaminants.